JetBrains/sbt-structure/README.md

 - `resolveSbtClassifiers`

-  This option tells extractor to download sources and javadocs for SBT itself and plugins.
+  This option tells extractor to download sources and javadocs for sbt itself and plugins.

 - `prettyPrint`